r-anime/awards-web/frontend/voting/EntryLayouts/Readme.md

 - **Chara cats** pull from AniList so leave them untouched.
 - **Main Awards** pull from the dashboard except AotY.
 Fill up all of these except AotY.
 - **Test cats** pull from the dashboard for Sports and AniList for the rest.
 Only fill up sports.
 - **Production cats** pull from AniList while themes pull from the CSV sheet.
-No need to fill these up.
+OST needs to be filled up as it pulls from the dashboard.

 DO NOT TOUCH THE BEST OST CATEGORY AT ALL.